banucakmak/Data-Visualization/README.md

 ![image](https://user-images.githubusercontent.com/122751581/219974814-c6929dbe-d901-45ad-b57f-c6dd28207272.png)

  With this very simple code, we can see what is the shopping behavior of men and women according to branch category and months by the variables of hour and quantity.

+ I hope this sample codes help you when working on your project!!